 Kidsdata.org provides the following indicators of food security:

-- Estimated number and percentage of children under age 18 living in households with limited or uncertain access to adequate food (i.e., Children living in "food insecure" households), calculated by Feeding America.
+- The estimated number and percentage of children under age 18 living in households with limited or uncertain access to adequate food (i.e., children living in "food insecure" households), calculated by Feeding America.
 These data also are provided by U.S. Congressional District.

 - The number and percentage of K-12 public school students who are eligible to receive free or reduced price school meals overall, and by eligibility status (i.e., the number and percentage of students who are eligible to receive free school meals, eligible for reduced price school meals, and not eligible for this program).